 Perhaps the most important difference concerns the development of ego in the west as rugged individual versus in the east as one part of a greater whole, be it family, society, or universe.

-This difference is why Jung said almost a century ago that christian singles san diego westerners cannot slap eastern spirituality on top of a western ego and expect enlightenment.
+This difference is why Jung said almost a century ago that omisego price historical westerners cannot slap eastern spirituality on top of a western ego and expect enlightenment.

 I make a strong distinction in my teachings about the ego and the soul as two distinct and different entities in the psyche.
 (See previous blog post about Ego and Soul.)